d2l-ai/d2l-en/chapter_introduction/index.md

 Accounting for all this complexity at once may ask too much of researchers.
 Moreover, not every practical problem exhibits all this complexity.
-As a result, researchers have studied a number of *special cases* of reinforcement learning problems.
+As a result, researchers have studied a number of special cases of reinforcement learning problems.

-When the environment is fully observed, we call the RL problem a *Markov Decision Process* (MDP).
+When the environment is fully observed, we call the reinforcement learning problem a *Markov decision process*.
 When the state does not depend on the previous actions, we call the problem a *contextual bandit problem*.
 When there is no state, just a set of available actions